migueldeguzman/fail-forward/README.md

 # thefailforwardproject
-I want to help others understand their failure and create success building blocks.
+I want to help others understand and get over failure and create success building blocks.
+This website gives a step-by-step guide in achieving that.